 1. Live video commerce will explode

-Livestream shopping began in China five years ago and has grown in popularity ever since.
-In 2019, 265 million Chinese shoppers bought something through a live eCommerce stream.
-But, when the pandemic took hold last year, the medium truly began to thrive.
+Livestream shopping began in China around around 2015 and has grown in popularity ever since.
+In 2019265 million Chinese shoppersbought something through a live eCommerce stream.
+But when the pandemic took hold last year the medium truly began to thrive.

 2. Increased adoption of the online-to-offline model

-After the issues many retailers faced last year, we expect to see more supply chain diversification and warehouse automation.
-There will also be more micro fulfilment centres and dark stores as retailers strive to offer lightning-fast delivery.
+In 2022 fulfilment will take centre stage as the disruptions of 2021 are expected to continue.
+We expect to see more supply chain diversification and warehouse automation in an attempt to off-set some of these issues.
+There will also be more micro fulfilmentcentresand dark stores as retailers strive to offer lightning-fast delivery.

 4. Brand building is on the rise

-Throughout 2020, companies cut their investments in branding as they pivoted their product offerings and adjusted their marketing campaigns.
-Almost half of marketers cut their overall marketing spend in the latter half of the year.
-But now they need to remind audiences about their brand and what it’s all about.
+Throughout 2020 companies cut their investments in branding as they pivoted their product offerings and adjusted their marketing campaigns.
+Almost halfof marketers cut their overall marketing spend in the latter half of the year.
+But in 2021 they began to start reminding audiences about their brand - and this is expected to continue into 2022.

-With so many sales taking place on marketplaces, brand building is a strategic way to get audiences searching for your products wherever they shop.
-You can add a 'Where to buy' button to your own platforms enabling shoppers to buy products through their preferred channels.
+With so many sales taking place on marketplaces brand building is a strategic way to get audiences searching for your products wherever they shop.
+Solutions such as a 'Where to buy' button are a great way to elevate brand building as they enable shoppers to buy products through their preferred channels.

 5. eCommerce tech is the future

-On the part of those using eCommerce tech, recent research from Forrester suggests that retailers will be primarily investing in customer-facing technology this year.
-Think tools for customer service, customer analytics, marketing, sales and supply chain management.
+On the part of those using eCommerce tech research suggests that retailers are primarily investing in customer-facing technology.
+Think tools for customer service customer analytics marketing sales and supply chain management.
 Brands who manufacture goods will be more focused on sales and marketing systems.